graphql-aspnet/graphql-aspnet.github.io/docs/controllers/actions.md

 Returning an [interface graph type](../types/interfaces) is a great way to deliver heterogeneous data results, especially in search operations.
 One got'cha is that the runtime must know the possible concrete object types that implement that interface in case a query uses a fragment with a type specification.
 That is to say that if we return `IPastry`, we must let GraphQL know that `Cake` and `Donut` exist and should be a part of our schema.

-> When your action method returns an interface you must let GraphQL know of the OBJECT types that implement that interface in some other way.
-I.E. if your schema contains `IPastry` it must also contain `Cake` and `Donut`.
+> When your action method returns an interface you must let GraphQL know of the OBJECT types that implement that interface in some other way. i.e. if your schema contains `IPastry` it must also contain `Cake` and `Donut`.

 Take this example: